ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     $ conda activate omeropy

-    # In a different Terminal:
+    # In a different terminal:
     $ conda activate omeroweb

 4. You can now use the ``omero`` command.
 You will also need to ensure you are in